DPontes/CppND-System-Monitor-Project/src/README.md

 The function builds a ostringstream `time` that takes the values calculated above and turns them to strings with a set width of 2 (`std:setw(2)`) and filled with `0`s (`std::setfill('0')`).

-The return operation chanegs the operation from a `ostringstream` to a `string`.
+The return operation changes the operation from a `ostringstream` to a `string`.

+(Implementation of permanent double digits in the format of the time written by Satyajeet S. [here](https://knowledge.udacity.com/questions/155686)).

 ## CPU Utilization